opendihu/optimization/README.md

 In "isotonic_contraction" we take a muscle and simulate its contraction after activation.
 With this simulation we can use Bayesian Optimization to look for the prestretch force that maximizes the muscle's contraction length.

-In "isometric_contraction" we take a fixed muscle and simulate its behaviour and the generated forces with the muscle being activated, but fixed in place on both ends.
+In "isometric_contraction" we take a muscle and simulate its behaviour and the generated forces with the muscle being activated, but fixed in place on both ends.
 With this simulation we can use Bayesian Optimization to look for the prestretch that maximizes its contraction force.

 Inside "BayesOpt_examples" is the example "test_functions" which can be used to test different Bayesian Optimization models on several test functions.
 These functions have different characteristics, so that you can choose a model that works best for the kind of functions you are looking for.